 What is a Business Plan?

-A business plan is a strategic map clearly lays out what resources you have, your current expertise, and goals.
+A business plan is a strategic map that clearly lays out what resources you have, your current expertise, and goals.

 A business plan will also highlight where your business will be in the future and the roadmap to get there.